mevinod/blog-cms/README.md

 # blog-cms
-A very simple personal blog management system.
+This is a very simple personal blog management system, built with python-flask and postgres as backend.